Ryael/avarice/README.md

 ### Colour Scheme

-Colours were generated for the titles mentioned above using [patorjk's Text Colour Fader](http://patorjk.com/text-color-fader/).
-More about colours here.
+Colours were generated for the titles mentioned above using [patorjk's Text Colour Fader](http://patorjk.com/text-color-fader/), which were then converted from HEX to RGB and added to strings as an escape sequence using the information found on this [Stack Overflow thread](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences).

+For the start and end titles, the following colours were used:

+- #ff2a2a: \033[38;2;255;42;42m
+- #fe3b3b: \033[38;2;254;59;459m
+- #fe4e4e: \033[38;2;254;78;78m
+- #ff6161: \033[38;2;255;97;97m
+- #ff7d7d: \033[38;2;255;125;125m
+- #ff9b9b: \033[38;2;255;155;155m

+The colours used start as a bright red and slowly fade into a soft pink, and altogether this effect creates a very striking looking title on the black background.
+The contrast is very effective and it suits the general bloody theme of the game.

+Additionally, for inputs the text is changed to a reddish brown to help differentiate between inputs and outputs.

+- #bf6148: \033[38;2;191;97;72m

 ### Map & Flowchart